 A new operating system (OS), called X Yosemite, will allow Apple Mac users to view and send SMS messages using their computer.

-At its 2014 Worldwide Developers Conference, Apple demonstrated just how well its new feature worked by phoning Dr. Dre on-stage.
+At its 2014 Worldwide Developers Conference, Apple demonstrated just how well its new feature worked by phoning Dr Dre on-stage.
 However, there’s no word yet if there are any limitations to the SMS and calling features.
-For example, it is unknown whether telecoms providers will have an influence on how an iPhone pairs with a Mac.
-Moreover, it is possible that additional data charges will apply.
+For example, it is unknown whether telecoms providers will influence how iPhone pairs with a Mac.
+Moreover, additional data charges may apply.

-These questions should be answered soon, as a public beta of OS X Yosemite will be released in the near future ahead of its official launch in the autumn.
+These questions should be answered soon, as a public beta of OS X Yosemite will be released shortly ahead of its official launch in the autumn.